cmutd/scrape-gene-information-from-NCBI/README.md

 ## Workflow
 1. The gene list is generate by "step1_generate_gene_list.R".
-   Retrieve tumor suppressor gene table from <a href="https://www.cancerquest.org/cancer-biology/cancer-genes" target="_blank"> CancerQuest</a>
+   The tumor suppressor gene table is retrieved from <a href="https://www.cancerquest.org/cancer-biology/cancer-genes" target="_blank"> CancerQuest</a>
 2. The database that used for gene annotation is <a href="https://www.ncbi.nlm.nih.gov/" target="_blank"> NCBI</a>
 3. When you have a few genes to annotate, you can use script version 1.
 4. When you have a long list of genes, use script version 2.(TO DO).